Data Catalogs

-Why is the deep-sky and stellar database different in Deep-Sky Planner 6?
+Why are the deep-sky and star databases different in Deep-Sky Planner 8?

-The data catalogs that compose the database are taken from professional, peer-reviewed results (see exceptions below.)
+The data catalogs that compose the deep-sky and star database are taken from professional, peer-reviewed results (see exceptions below.)
 Catalogs are viewed as different research results because the goals of the studies that produce each catalog differ.
 Researchers use differing techniques to study various aspects of the objects that appear in their catalog(s).
 This accounts for the difference in data between catalogs, even for the same object.
-That is why you can click on an object in a report and view data for the object as it appears in other catalogs.
+That is why you can click on an object in a report and view data for the object as it appears in other catalogs in the deep-sky and star database.

 Catalogs may also contain a type of data not found in others.
 For this reason, Deep-Sky Planner treats data for each cataloged object uniquely.
 If an object in a catalog includes cross references for the object in other catalogs, these other object designations appear in Deep-Sky Planner reports as cross references.
-Currently there are over 1,250,000 objects in the database (841,000 deep-sky and 411,000 stellar objects.)
-There are over 361,500 common names and over 324,000 cross-references included.
+Currently there are over 1.6 million objects in the deep-sky and stellar database and nearly 1.2 million cross-references and common names included.

 Multiple catalog searching

-Deep-Sky Planner has always offered the advantages of searching single catalogs as described below.
-By user request, Deep-Sky Planner 6 also has the ability to select multiple catalogs for one report.
-A multi-catalog search omits the catalog specific information but includes the type of information common to all selected catalogs.
+Deep-Sky Planner has always offered the advantages of searching single catalogs in its deep-sky and star database as described below.
+Deep-Sky Planner 8 also has the ability to select multiple catalogs for one report.
+A multi-catalog deep-sky or star database search includes the type of information common to all selected catalogs.

 Better data presentation

-Reports on single catalogs contain the essential data present in all catalogs (RA, Declination, constellation, star atlas cross references, etc), but importantly, the database remains true to original catalog contents so that reports contain the additional data unique to each catalog.
+Deep-sky and star database search reports on single catalogs contain the essential data present in all catalogs (RA, Declination, constellation, star atlas cross references, etc), but importantly, the database remains true to the original catalog contents so that reports contain the additional data unique to each catalog.
 For example, a report of Abell Galaxy Clusters includes the number of member galaxies and the Bautz-Morgan type, and a report of Monella's Globular Clusters includes the Shapley-Sawyer concentration class.

 For example, most deep-sky object catalogs contain angular size data though some don't.
 The original catalogs use different units of measure for angular size data and different precision - planetary nebulae in the PNG catalog are measured in arc seconds while Zwicky galaxy clusters are measured in hundredths of square degrees.
 The range of angular size values present in a catalog also varies greatly.
 The user interface helps you to search by: